-The proposed project will raze the existing house, construct an approximately 325' long public cul-desac and create four single-family residential lots serviced by municipal water and sewer.
+The proposed project will raze the existing house, construct an approximately 325' long private cul-desac roadway and create four single-family residential lots serviced by municipal water and sewer.

 Runoff from the development will be directed to a 170-foot long rain garden to provide stormwater treatment.
-The stormwater management system proposed for the site will reduce peak flows and treat site runoff prior to discharging to Inner Cutts Cove, a tidal water adjacent to the site
+The stormwater management system proposed for the site will reduce peak flows and treat site runoff prior to discharging to Inner Cutts Cove, a tidal water adjacent to the site.